 What do pears have to do with budgeting?

-You’re probably thinking, well if they still offer a free version, why bother with the online?
+You’re probably thinking, well if they still offer a free version, why bother with them online?
 Well at first, I thought pretty much the same.
 But although I was pretty happy with their spreadsheet, it has its limitations and I wanted something a little more.
-I also wanted something that could be accessible by both my wife and I. PearBudget works on an Apple, or a PC and we can even access it on our phones, so I wasn’t (planning to be) the only one entering in all the receipts.
+I also wanted something that could be accessible by both my wife and I. PearBudget works on an Apple or a PC and we can even access it on our phones, so I wasn’t (planning to be) the only one entering in all the receipts.
 But beyond receipts, it’s important to have all family members on the same page, talking about their finances.
-Budgeting is a team effort (well, unless your single).
+Budgeting is a team effort (well, unless you are single).

 Now, I’ve talked about household budgeting before – the pen and paper way – but it’s true in some respects that the software makes things a little easier.
 I’ve used Quicken, MS Money, and about a dozen other desktop apps in the past.
 Although a lot of them had pretty good charting tools, in most cases I found their interfaces were clunky, and the way they handled the money coming in, money out, check registers, had me racking my brain.
 Too confusing and overcomplicated.
 After all, isn’t budgeting supposed to simple?